Paranoid Personality Disorder, Symptoms and Treatment

 By Amanpreet Singh, Psychologist

 Mental disorders can take a toll on a person’s decision-making, judgment, and wisdom.
-They may restrict a person to see a clear picture and might cause them to see things that are different from reality in extreme cases even the opposite of reality.
+They may restrict a person from seeing a clear picture and might cause them to see things that are different from reality in extreme cases even the opposite of reality.
 One such mental disorder is Paranoid personality disorder.

 This personality condition is characterized by distrust and suspicion.
 People with natural paranoia often believe in others and frequently misinterpret others, seeing seemingly innocent remarks and actions as malicious.